majogl/gc-assignment/README.md

 # Evaluation task for Garwan Consulting hiring process

+### All you need to do is run the `assignment/main.py` file and a demo will run and print out.

 # The citybike Wien Importer

 ## Step one: fetch and transform API data